Opisek/opifolio/README.md

 # opifolio
-A siple portfolio homepage with contact data.
+A simple portfolio homepage with contact data.